 We’re open in the way we share information and feedback with each other.
 We trust our employees – whether it’s our financial numbers (which are made public for everyone to see) or the reasoning behind an important business decision, we prioritize being open and transparent at all times.
 We encourage each other to share feedback early and often, and have spent time discussing how to give and receive feedback effectively.

 Despite our remote-friendly processes, we value being able to spend time together.
 We typically host one offsite every year to bring the entire team together; previously we’ve gone to places like Thailand, Tulum, Colombia, and Hawaii.
-We weren’t able to meet in 2020, but once it’s safe to do so again, we’re planning to make up for it with an even more glorious offsite 🙂.

 High Quality Code Base

 We actively emphasize style consistency on both the frontend and backend.

 As a team, we embrace automation, consistency, and simplicity: